Rename AD Group & Change Names of Active Directory Groups

 dsmod group: Modifies the group’s attributes, including sAMAccountName, description, and displayName.

-Renaming a group also boosts up AD security as it helps admins whenever they want to Export Inactive Users from the Active Directory environment.
 Admins can set a sandbox group and limit resource access via GCP.

-A bulk renaming is not recommended as you may end up changing something that wasn’t required.
+A bulk renaming is not recommended, as you may end up changing something that wasn’t required.

 Best Practices While Renaming Groups in AD

 There is not much to take into consideration, except that admins require external verification to ensure that the name change was successful.
-So for that, look no further than SysTools AD Reporting Tool, the ultimate solution for administrators.
+So, for that, look no further than SysTools AD Reporting Tool, the ultimate solution for administrators.

 Key Benefits: